Division of Assets in a Divorce

 - The tax consequences of potential property divisions.

-- The present and potential value of property subject to equitable distribution.
+- The present and potential value of the property is subject to equitable distribution.

 - The existence and sources of marital debts.

-The New Jersey Family Law attorneys at Wilentz are ready to assist you in an accounting of many of the different types of property including:
+The New Jersey Family Law attorneys at Wilentz, Goldman & Spitzer, P.A. are ready to assist you in an accounting of many of the different types of property including:

 - Vacation home